 When you guys think of honeymoon locations you imagine the Maldives, Seychelles or Mauritius right?
 But we thought of it as an exploration where we would get to know new countries and cultures, try new food and relax a little but not too much.
 A villa on the ocean, nothing around it except for thousands of palm trees, water and fish as well as drinking cocktails out of boredom just wasn’t our thing.
 This is why we chose to go for IRAN as an alternative.
+Quite the trip, I can assure you.
+I recommend everyone to do a large trip that’s out of the ordinary and somewhere unexpected at least once in your lifetime.
+True, they can become quite costly but it’s more than worth it which is why those considering it, but who are strapped for cash, might want to look at applying for credit – an online credit check.
 Our first stop was Tehran, the capital of Iran which is a major city with lots of traffic, many taxis and a population of 16 million people.
 A proper metropole which you can compare to other big cities in the middle east.
 The only difference Tehran is very diverse.
 You can even ski there on the mountains, the sea is also close and you still have a proper big city where you can dine fantastically and shop until you are out of cash.
 No credit or debit cards are accepted nowhere in Iran which for Europeans is a bit odd but somehow it works totally fine.
 So pack lots of cash and change it into Rial – the local currency.

 “You are going to IRAN – voluntarily?”
 “Are you out of your mind?”
 We had plenty of similar conversations with our friends and family why we selected Iran as a part of our honeymoon.
 And we always found very positive reasons why we decided to go for Iran instead of the Maldives.
 Well first of all – The Maldives are quite boring and every couple I know goes there to spend their honeymoon.
 I hate doing stuff that everyone does even when the Maldives are nice just not for my honeymoon.
 Second of all my now husband and I love to travel and explore things.
 We travelled to Australia, New Zealand, Asia and America and saw so many cities and regions together.
 Travelling together is our thing and for us it was a no brainer that we would not spend our honeymoon in one place – we would travel around and see more than just one place.
 We made it to 4 cities in 2 weeks which is very convenient.
 The balance of travelling and staying in one place is just right.